Customer Loyalty & Rewards

 6) Gamified Loyalty Programmes

-Gamified loyalty programmes seek to engage customers using interactivity.
+Gamified loyalty programmes engage customers using interactivity.
 Challenges and badges encourage customers to take part in repeat behaviours.
 This can be something as simple as leaving a review or actually making lifestyle changes such as jogging.
-It’s easy for customers to take part and yet it engages their competitive streak whilst being fun.

-"What’s more, it’s proving to be a hit with customers.
+Gamification is also highly popular with consumers.
 81% of those surveyed said gamified elements to their activities boosted engagement with brands.
-This is absolutely crucial for retention and the reported increased sense of belonging is ideal for community building."
+This is absolutely crucial for retention and the reported increased sense of belonging is ideal for community building.

 Does it work well in your industry?

-Businesses from all sectors can benefit greatly from gamified loyalty programmes.
+Businesses from all sectors benefit greatly from gamified loyalty programmes.
 Customers purchasing products or services, rewarded with engaging multi-step challenges, significantly ramps up engagement.
-It’s just a matter of building a game that’s relevant to your brand.
-For example, companies in the healthcare industry use gamified elements to combat work-related stress.
-Employees are encouraged to take part in app challenges that reward wellbeing and healthy choices.

 Does it align with your goals?

 Gamified loyalty programmes are almost unmatched in their ability to boost customer engagement.
-It’s the type of programme you should consider if consistent customer engagement with your brand is a priority.
-Yet, they can offer so much more if:
+Consider this type of programme if consistent customer engagement within your brand is a priority.
+They also offer so much more if:

 • You want to give customers an interactive incentive to repeat desired behaviours